-Founded in 2019, the LEAP 4 College Centers are focused on helping prepare Tampa Bay high school students for life after graduation.
+High school-based College and Career Centers are helping prepare Tampa Bay high school students for life after graduation.

-Volunteers play a pivotal role at the LEAP 4 College Centers, working with the school guidance staff to advise students across all grade levels.
+Volunteers play a pivotal role at the College and Career Centers, working with the school guidance staff to advise students across all grade levels.

 Training is provided to volunteers on topics like the various options for education after high school, the financial aid process and the “nuts and bolts” of applying to college.

 While many volunteers are parents of students at the schools, community volunteers are also welcome.
 A background check is required, and volunteers are asked to make an ongoing commitment to work at the center approximately once per week during the school year.
-If you are interested in volunteering with a LEAP 4 College Center, please complete our volunteer interest form.
+If you are interested in volunteering with a College and Career Center, please complete our volunteer interest form.